FoxWhiskey/clickclock/README.md

 * Make important runtime data permanent in the system's EEPROM, most importantly flags from the `ISRcom`-register (polarity of the next pulse (`F_POLARITY`), state of compensation minute (`F_CM_SET`)) and the present clockwork hand setting (`tt_hands`).
 In order not to wear out the board's EEPROM-memory to fast, system state will only be stored upon user request (`BUTN_2`- long press).
 When system state is saved, the **clockwork will be halted**, so that the system can be switched off safely.
 On a reboot, connected to the same clockwork, the system will be able to resync to NTP-time without recompilation or any other user action.
 * As of `v1.2.1`, due to the use EEPROM memory as initialisation data source, the code has undergone a greater rewrite: default constants will now be loaded by the _default constructor_ of the `systemdata`-class.
 To simplifly the definition of default constants, all default data will be provided by `wificonfig.h` (even, if not directly related to WiFi-data).
+### v1.3.x
+* mainly bugfixes to get the DST-switchover working properly (nasty search!!)
+* implements an adaptive method to compensate for time drift of the microcontroller's clock: to improve the accuracy of the minute impulses, the software tracks the amount of processor-time (using `millis()`) elapsed until a time drift of 2 seconds have accumulated (ahead or behind _true time_).
+Then _Timer1_-interrupt is stopped and restarted with an adapted interval that compensates for the drift.
+Due to the design of the hardware timer (shortest interval step in 1µs) the maximum possible drift compensation is 1s per 13,89hrs (about 3 seconds in 2 days) at an interrupt interval of 50ms (default).
+To compensate for a time lag less than that, the interrupt interval has to be adjusted to a lower value...

 ## Tech Notes
 1. The [IDUINO DEBO DRV3][2] is a two-channel stepper motor developer board based on the L298N H-bridge chip.
 The board does not only drive stepper motors, but also has the ability to convert the input voltage (5-35V) down to 5V to supply power to connected microcontroller boards.
 The voltage regulation circuit is based on the 78M05.
 While the IDUINO datasheets allow input voltages of up to 35V, the maximum input ratings of the 78M05 cannot be told clearly from the relevant datasheet and may be limited to 18V.
 As a matter of fact, connecting the DEBO DRV3 to an input voltage of 24V destroys the on-board 78M05 immediately.
 Due to pin compatibility, it is possible to replace the chip by an LM341, granting a maximum input voltage of 35V.